 - The Donations Link – The Greenville History Museum would not exist without the generous donations of funds and artifacts.
 It is registered as a Federal Internal Revenue Service 501(3)(c) non-profit organization and all donations, both monetary and of property, are tax deductible.
 Monetary donations using PayPal are accepted, as well as conventional avenues.

 - The Links Page has links to Greenville, Washington County and historic preservation information.

 - The Events Page contains dates and times for history-related meetings and events, as well as the schedule for stopovers of the American Steamboat Co.® for the current year.

-- The Exhibits Page, though still under construction, will feature a photographic walkthrough of the Greenville History Museum.
+- The Exhibits Page, features a photographic walkthrough of parts of the Greenville History Museum.